lumeland/lume.land/docs/advanced/order-of-operations.md

 - Only the files with changes are reloaded.
 - Steps 4 to 10 are exactly the same.
 All pages (not only the modified ones) are re-rendered.
 This is because a change in one file can affect many pages, so we have to render all pages again.
+See
+  [scoped updated](../core/scoped-updates.md) to learn how to configure this.
 - Only the pages that have changed their content are saved in `dest`.